DCC-EX/dcc-ex.github.io/docs/reference/hardware/motor-boards.rst

 **Conductor level**

-Easy to use, widely available and can support 2A load per channel.
+Easy to use, widely available and is rated 2A load per channel.
+In reality, without a heatsink and fan, it can only handle about 1.3 Amps.
+This is the standard by which we campare other boards that are about the same, worse, or better.

 .. image:: ../../_static/images/motorboards/arduino_motorshield2.jpg
    :alt: Arduino Motor Shield R3
    :scale: 100%

+`Install the Arduino Motor Shield <../../get-started/assembly.html>`_

 Deek-Robot Motor Shield
 ^^^^^^^^^^^^^^^^^^^^^^^

 **Conductor Level**

 Electrically identical in most every regard to the Arduino motor shield.
 Often cheaper.
-Supports 2A per channel
+Supports 2A per channel, but can deliver realisticly 1.3 or maybe 1.5 Amps with an added heatsink and cooling fan.

 .. image:: ../../_static/images/motorboards/deek_robot1_sm.jpg
    :alt: Deek Robot Motor Shield
    :scale: 100%

+`Install the Deek-Robot Motor Shield <../../get-started/assembly.html>`_

 DIY More L298NH Motor Shield
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^